Boise River water or watershed scenery in Idaho

 If the Boise River is high, warm, crowded, or closed at the access you planned, compare the Big Wood River, Big Lost River, or South Fork Boise only after checking their current flows and rules.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 IDFG lists Boise River rules by section, with salmon and steelhead opportunities only when specifically opened.
 Check the current Idaho rules for the exact reach.

-Glenwood Bridge flow corridor
+Glenwood Bridge flow area

 The main flow-reference point for this lower Boise report.